jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/06-Debugging.md

 ### !question

-Given a string (name), return a name and the word 'hello' separated by a comma and a space
+Given a string `name`, return a string containing `name` and `'hello'` separated by a comma and a space